Crassula rupestris 'High Voltage'

 These succulents are generally started by division, offsets, or leaf cuttings.
 Plants can be easily propagated from a single leaf: sprout leaves by placing them into a succulent or cacti mix, then covering the dish until they sprout.

-Crassula rupestris 'High Voltage' is a cultivar of Crassula rupestris.
+This succulent is an attractive cultivar of Crassula rupestris.

 - Back to genus Crassula